chatman/solr-kerberos-docker/README.md

 Assume the ip address is 172.17.0.2.
 Assume this terminal window is called window1.

+Please note:
+1. Passwords are luc1d for principals: ishan, client
+2. The keytabs file can be used for principals: HTTP/solr1, HTTP/solr2, zookeeper/zk1
+3. Root password (for ssh) is: luc1d

 Using a Solr development docker image along with the KDC image
 --------------------------------------------------------------